Dr. Charlotte vanOyen-Witvliet

 - Advanced Research Lab

-She loves teaching and mentoring students with a vision to cultivate competence with compassion so that they are prepared for effective and faithful service and leadership in a diverse world.
+Prof. Witvliet loves teaching and mentoring students with a vision to cultivate their competence and compassion so students are prepared for effective and faithful service and leadership in a diverse world.

 Prof. Witvliet adopts a bio-psych-social-spiritual approach to study mental health, emotion and virtues (e.g., forgiveness, gratitude, hope, accountability).
-She has mentored students to become co-authors on a sixth of her 90 publications and half of the 150 professional conference presentations from her lab.
-Her research teams have won 14 Psi Chi Regional Research Awards, and several of her lab students are now psychology professors who mentor their students.
+She has mentored undergraduate students to become co-authors on a fifth of her 100+ publications and over half of the 180 professional conference presentations from her lab.
+Her student research teams have won 15 Psi Chi Regional Research Awards, and several of her lab students are now psychology professors who mentor their students.

 She has been principal investigator on six external research grants from the Templeton Religion Trust, John Templeton Foundation and the Fetzer Institute.
 She has been a member of national, multi-year, interdisciplinary work groups on the pursuit of happiness, leading from the soul and living accountably.

-Prof. Witvliet has conducted more than 150 media interviews about virtues, especially forgiveness, with her research featured in venues such as Time, Newsweek, USA Today, the Los Angeles Times, the Chicago Tribune, CNN, ABC, CBS, Michigan Radio, The Science of Happiness with Public Radio International, and international newspapers.
+Prof. Witvliet has conducted over 170 media interviews about virtues, especially forgiveness, with her research featured in venues such as Time, Newsweek, USA Today, the Los Angeles Times, the Chicago Tribune, CNN, ABC, CBS, Michigan Radio, The Science of Happiness with Public Radio International, and international newspapers.
 Her research is referenced in blogs and books, including The Book of Joy, co-authored by Desmond Tutu and the Dalai Lama, and The Science of the Virtues: Why Positive Psychology Matters to the Church by Mark McMinn.
-She has been interviewed for the podcasts by BioLogos and Hidden Brain.
+She has been interviewed for the podcasts such as The Science of Happiness, BioLogos and Hidden Brain.

 Areas of expertise

-Professor Witvliet's primary research contributions have focused on forgiveness and its emotional and physiological side effects.
-Her team's experiments have tested compassionate and benefit-focused reappraisal strategies that facilitate granting forgiveness.
+Her research contributions have focused especially on forgiveness and its emotional and physiological side effects.
+Her team’s experiments have tested compassionate and benefit-focused reappraisal strategies that facilitate granting forgiveness with truth-telling and transformation.

 Education